jblotus/explosivewebsprogramming/source/_posts/2011-06-09-building-your-first-node-js-app-part-3-view-controller-pattern-w-mustache.md

 <p>
-  Now let&#8217;s modify the dispatcher so it requires our <em>controller.js</em> module, and calls the appropriate action when requested by the browser.
+  Now let's modify the dispatcher so it requires our <em>controller.js</em> module, and calls the appropriate action when requested by the browser.
 </p>

 <p>
   <strong>Modifying the dispatcher
-  </strong>The role of the dispatcher will be to call an <em>action method</em> inside the controller matching the string fragment supplied in-between the requested url&#8217;s first set of forward slashes.
+  </strong>The role of the dispatcher will be to call an <em>action method</em> inside the controller matching the string fragment supplied in-between the requested url's first set of forward slashes.
 The dispatcher will also pass a single argument to the controller, the string in-between the second set of forward slashes.
 Here is how the requested url is broken down:

   <pre class="brush:js">/*